 - Kirk brings up the fact that the inhabitants of 20th century Earth will have never seen an extra-terrestrial before.
 Cue pointed looks at Spock's eyebrows and pointed ears.
 Spock, never changing expression, tears off a strip of his robe and wraps it around his head to hide said eyebrows and ears, with an 'Any further objections?' air.
 Bones' bemused smile and headshake seals it.

 - The two garbage men, after witnessing the Bounty's landing in the park.

 Garbage man B: No, and neither did you, so shut up.

 Kirk: Everybody, remember where we parked.

-Spock meets punk.
-Punk refuses to turn down ghettoblaster.
+- Spock meets punk.
+Punk politely declines to turn down ghettoblaster.
 Spock nerve-pinches punk.
 Everyone - the bus passengers, the audience in the theater, aliens watching this broadcast on satellite TV from 500 light years away - cheers.note

 Gillian: I suppose they told you that too, huh?